He was previously the representative for Ohio’s 17th congressional district as a Democrat from 2003 to 2012.

 The chart is based on the bills Ryan has sponsored and cosponsored from Jan 3, 2017 to Sep 30, 2022.
 See full analysis methodology.

 Tim Ryan sits on the following committees:

 House Committee on Appropriations

-- House Committee on the Budget
+- Joint Committee on the Library

 Ryan sponsors bills primarily in these issue areas:

 - H.R.
 8148: Fair Warning Act of 2022

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|